JdGithub0112/jdportfolio/README.md

 **Hi there!** - my name is Jordan and I'm a Senior Data Analyst at Salesforce.
+I'm currently the lead Tableau Developer for our Data Insights & Scalability team.
+My day typically involves developing and validating novel reveneue metrics to monitor process improvement and automation efforts.
+Telling data stories is one of my many passions in life.
 Below are a few python projects that I have worked on.

 ![](images/DSC05105.jpg)

-My passion in life is to follow a journey of continuous learning, both of myself and the world around me.
+Another passion in my life is to follow a journey of continuous learning, both of myself and the world around me.
 I'd be happy to discuss my work experience and/or personal projects further - feel free to reach out to me on LinkedIn.
 My resume is also available if you'd like to know more about my education and work history.

 * [LinkedIn](https://www.linkedin.com/in/jordandavis0112/)